aadilmallick/my-notes-docusaurus/docs/web-scraping/Playwright.md

 We can also check in our our API responses and make sure that they are okay.

 - [`expect(apiResponse).toBeOK()`](https://playwright.dev/docs/api/class-apiresponseassertions#api-response-assertions-to-be-ok): Response has an OK status

-# Soft Assertions

-Soft assertions will make a note that something didn't go as planned, but won't fail the test.

 #### Best practices